-The Valuer-General Victoria (VGV) is PoHDA's independent valuation agency.
-A revaluation of land and buildings was last completed in March 2015 for the 2014/15 financial year, in line with the five-year schedule of PoHDA.
-A management revaluation of land was completed in June 2017.
-An out-of-cycle revaluation of infrastructure assets was completed as at June 2018 for the 2017/18 financial year.
-The next scheduled VGV revaluation will be in the 2019/20 financial year.
+The Valuer-General Victoria (VGV) is PoHDA's independent valuer.
+A revaluation of land and buildings was completed this year, it was last completed in March 2015 for the 2014/15 financial year, in line with the five-year schedule of PoHDA.
+Between 2014/15 and 2019/20 a management revaluation of land was completed in June 2017 and an out-of-cycle revaluation of infrastructure assets was completed as at June 2018 for the 2017/18 financial year.